acemod/ACE3/documentation/feature/spectator.md

 - Internal
 - External

-Scenario designers can control the camera modes available to spectators via the setting `ace_spectator_restrictModes`.
+Mission makers can control the camera modes available to spectators via the setting `ace_spectator_restrictModes`.
 Function `ace_spectator_fnc_updateCameraModes` is also provided to alter the available modes (to the local player) as desired at any point in the mission:
 ```
  * Arguments:
  * 0: Camera modes to add <ARRAY>